neondatabase/website/content/docs/postgres/postgres-intro.md

 <a href="/docs/postgres/functions-intro" description="Learn about Postgres functions" icon="app-store" icon="app-store">Postgres functions</a>

-<a href="/docs/postgres/query-performance" description="Learn about Neon as a managed Postgres service" icon="app-store" icon="app-store">Optimize query performance</a>
+<a href="/docs/postgres/query-performance" description="Strategies for optimizing Postgres query performance in Neon" icon="app-store" icon="app-store">Optimize query performance</a>

+<a href="/docs/ppostgres/query-reference" description="Find examples and templates for commonly-used Postgres queries" icon="app-store" icon="app-store">Postgres query reference</a>

 <a href="/docs/reference/compatibility" description="Learn about Neon as a managed Postgres service" icon="app-store" icon="app-store">Postgres compatibility in Neon</a>

-<a href="/docs/postgres/index" description="Neon is Postgres.
-Access our mirror of the official PostgreSQL documentation" icon="app-store" icon="app-store">Official PostgreSQL Documentation</a>

 </DetailIconCards>